Gnirt/google_plus/README.md

 ## Comments

-You can get comments for an acitivty, using its ID:
+You can get comments for an activity, using its ID:

     comment = GooglePlus::Comment.get(123)